Library and Learning Services

 Exhibitions

-We promote our collections to Library visitors by staging three free exhibitions a year in the Basement of the David Wilson Library.
+We promote our collections to Library visitors by staging three free exhibitions a year in the Exhibition Zone of the David Wilson Library.
 We collaborate with our academic community and local stakeholders to produce exhibitions for display at other locations across the University and elsewhere.
-Items may be loaned for display by other institutions where appropriate environmental and security conditions can be met, as stipulated in PD5454 Guide for the storage and exhibition of archival documents.
+Items may be loaned for display by other institutions where appropriate environmental and security conditions can be met, as stipulated in BS4971:2017 Conservation and care of archive and library collections, and BS EN16893:2018, Conservation of Cultural Heritage.
 Additional conditions for loan are set out in the standard loan agreement form.

 Media